 History of Feminist Thought

 An examination of the history of feminist ideas in the United States and the historical context, both western and international, from which they emerged.
 (Cross-listed with HIS/WGS; may only earn credit in one department.)
 Offered Alternate Years.

 This course examines the various gender roles, norms, mobility, restrictions and empowerment that people experience within religious traditions, for example: Christianity, Judaism, Islam, Hinduism and Buddhism.
 Global case studies and engaging narratives focused on the intersections of gender, sexuality, race, and religion will be considered.
 Special attention will be paid to feminist laypersons and religious leaders who are reformulating traditional understandings and practices, and in turn, negotiating their agency within secular and spiritual spaces.
 Prerequisite: WGS 100, WGS 130, WGS 150, SOC 110, SOC 120, or EDS 206.
 (Cross-listed with SOC/WGS; may only earn credit in one department.)
 Offered Occasionally.

 Violence Against Women

-This course will examine from an interdisciplinary perspective, the connections between violence against women and the power distributions within our society.
-Three specific types of violence against women will be examined in-depth: sexual assault, incest and battering.
-Prerequisite: one of the following: WGS 100, WGS 130, WGS 150, or EFN 205.
+This course will examine from an interdisciplinary perspective, the connections between gendered violence and power distributions within our society.
+Three specific types of violence against women will be examined in-depth: sexual harassment, intimate partner violence, and sexual assault.
+Prerequisite: one of the following: WGS 100, WGS 130, WGS 150, or EDS 206.
 Offered Alternate Years.

 WGS 321 Cr.3